Skip to main content.

 You cannot grant an assured short hold tenancy on a Shared Ownership property.
 If you want to get a lodger you can, however you need to be able to afford to purchase the home without any assistance.

-If you already own a property you would need to have confirmed the sale of your home when you apply to buy via Shared Ownership.
+One of the eligibility criteria for Shared Ownership is that you don’t already own a property.
+This means that you would need to have confirmed the sale of your existing home when you apply to buy shares via Shared Ownership.